Incremental Gradient, Subgradient, and Proximal Methods for Convex Optimization: A Survey: Some Applications

-Note that while the penalty parameter thresholds derived in the preceding proof are quite large, lower thresholds may hold under additional assumptions, such as for convex $f$ and polyhedral $X_i$.
 Regarding algorithmic solution, from Prop.\ \propgenexacto, it follows that we may consider in place of the original problem \iterprojprob\ the additive cost problem \iterprojpen\ for which our algorithms apply.
 In particular, let us consider the algorithms \combincrsubgrt-\combincrsubgrbt, with $X=\rn$, which involve a proximal iteration on one of the functions $\g\,\hbox{dist}(x;X_i)$ followed by a subgradient iteration on $f$.
 A key fact here is that the proximal iteration

 involves a projection on $X_{i_k}$ of $x_k$, followed by an interpolation.
 This is shown in the following proposition.

 \xdef\propiterproj{\propn}\propnum\show{myproposition}

 \texshopbox{\proposition{\propiterproj:} Let $z_k$ be the vector produced by the proximal iteration \iterprojprox.
 If $x_k\in X_{i_k}$ then $z_k=x_k$, while if $x_k\notin X_{i_k}$,